mstevens5/333_A2_Usage/README.md

 nvim <filename>  # Where <filename> is the path of the file you want to create/edit
 ```

-Neovim is a form of Vim.
+Neovim is a fork of Vim.

 ### Useful Programs